•• We are

 I-REC Standard is a non-profit organization that provides a robust attribute tracking standard for use around the world.
 This standard requires local stakeholders and government authorities to facilitate national implementation in adherence with local and national regulations.

-The Board of the International REC Standard Foundation (I-REC Standard) has approved IRAM...
+The Netherlands, 25th of August 2021: The International REC Standard Foundation (I-REC Standard)...

 •• The Electricity REC Code